 - Eat less than 2,300 milligrams (mg) of sodium a day.
 If you limit your sodium to 1,500 mg a day, you can lower your blood pressure even more.

 - Be aware that all of these are the suggested number of servings for people who eat 1,800 to 2,000 calories a day.
 Your recommended number of servings may be different if you need more or fewer calories.

 Tips for success

 - Start small.
-Do not try to make dramatic changes to your diet all at once.
-You might feel that you are missing out on your favorite foods and then be more likely to not follow the plan.
 Make small changes, and stick with them.
 Once those changes become habit, add a few more changes.